“You had me at Meat Tornado.”

 This type of language strangles your message.

-For those struggling with wordy-ness, consider using the Hemingway App.
-The Hemingway Apps online platform is a tool for writers to condense and strengthen their message.
+For those struggling with wordiness, consider using the Hemingway App.
+The Hemingway Apps online platform allows writers to condense and strengthen their message.

-Brevity is a weakness in my writing game and I’ve found the Hemingway App to be useful.
+Brevity is a weakness in my writing game, and I’ve found the Hemingway App useful.

 The trick I use most often is to speak my articles out loud.
-Listening to each word out loud helps expose clunky sections which then become simple to fix.
+Listening to each word out loud helps expose clunky sections, which become simple to fix.

-I call this “Finding Your Cadence” and is a big part of authentic writing.
+I call this “Finding Your Cadence,” which is a big part of authentic writing.

 “When I eat, it is the food that is scared.”

 Translation = Enthusiasm wins.

 There are few things as infectious as enthusiasm.
-If you aren’t excited about what you do, why would your audience be?
+Why would your audience be if you aren’t excited about what you do?

 We pass our mood through and into our content.

 Especially the audience members that give a crap about you and your work (i.e., your clients and prospects near the end of your buying decision).

 This is a good thing.
 Content containing emotion is more enjoyable to read.
 Emotion adds humanity and authenticity to your work.

-The one emotion your audience will not abide is apathy.
+The one emotion your audience will not abide by is apathy.

 If you don’t care, do not begin to hope your audience will.